User Engagement Metrics & SEO

 Google is updating its algorithm all the time, and being in the SEO industry, we need to keep up with it.
 Google has become quite interested in website engagement as a consideration in search results ranking.
 In the hierarchy of factors, engagement is at the top of the pyramid, so it’s only important after all other search engine optimization factors have been put in place.

 Considering engagement makes sense.
-Google wants to provide search users with the most useful information it can.
+Google wants to provide search users with the most useful information it can; It wants to create the best user experience.
 If others have found your site useful, then the next person doing a similar search is likely to find it useful too.

 So what stats are we talking about relating to engagement?
 Time spent on the site is a big one.
 If a visitor spends five or six minutes on your site, that’s considered fairly high engagement.
 If they land on the home page and go back to the search page within seconds, that’s considered really poor engagement.
 If though, they are searching for an explanation of something, and are directed to a particular page on your site, and then only spend, let’s say, two minutes there, but don’t go back to the search page, that’s considered a quality engagement, since the interpretation is that you found the answer you were looking for.
 Let’s look at some of the stats you’ll find in Google Analytics.